1fwang/1fwang.github.io/_pages/about.md

 # Recent News
+* I joined XR Vision Labs of Tencent in Aug.
+2022.
 * We have one paper  accepted by Sensors 2022!
 (Jul 2022)
 * We have two papers accepted by ICRA 2022!
 (Feb 2022)
+* I joined Motovis Intelligent Technologies as a SLAM Technical Consultant in Nov.
+2021.
 * We have one paper  accepted by IROS 2021!
 (Jun 2021)
+* I joined Shanghai Institute of Microsystem and Information Technology, Chinese Academy of Sciences as a Post-Doc researcher in Apr.
+2021.
 * We have one paper  accepted by ICRA 2021!
 (Feb 2021)
 * We have one paper  accepted by T-PAMI!
 (Jan 2021)
-* <span style="color:red">My PhD program is coming to the end soon and I will begin working as a Postdoctoral researcher at [ShanghaiTech University](https://www.shanghaitech.edu.cn/) in the new year.</span> (Oct 2020)
 * We have one paper  accepted by ECCV 2020!
 (Jun 2020)
 * We have one paper  accepted by ICRA 2020!
 (Jan 2020)
 * We have one paper  accepted by CVPR 2019!
 (Feb 2019)
-* <span style="color:red">We receive the Best Student Paper Award / Best Paper Finalist at ICVS 2017!</span> (Jul 2017)
+* <span style="color:red">We have one paper accepted by ICVS 2017 and receive the Best Student Paper Award!</span> (Jul 2017)
-* We have one paper accepted by ICVS 2017!
-(May 2017)

 # Academic Services
 * Conference Reviewer: ICRA 2020/2021, CVPR 2021/2022, ICCV 2021, ECCV 2022, IROS 2022.